jameswquinn/dark-mode-preact/README.md

 Certainly!
-Using hooks in a Preact app simplifies managing state and side effects.
-Here’s how you can implement a theme switcher using Preact's hooks, such as `useState` and `useEffect`.
+If you'd like to add a toggle switch (e.g., a checkbox or a custom toggle slider) to switch between light and dark modes in your Preact app, you can integrate a toggle HTML element in your component.
+I'll demonstrate how to do this with a styled checkbox toggle.

-### 1. Define Your CSS for Light and Dark Modes
+### 1. Define Your CSS for the Toggle Switch

-First, make sure you have the CSS for light and dark modes.
-You’ll need these styles in your `index.css` or a similar stylesheet:
+You can style a checkbox to look like a toggle switch.
+Here’s some CSS to achieve that:

 ```css
 /* index.css */